 (3-0) 3 hours credit.
-Prerequisite: ENG 1023 or an equivalent.
+Prerequisite: Completion of Core Curriculum rhetoric requirement or equivalent.

 Introduction to ancient philosophy through the study of Plato, Aristotle, Epicurus, and others; emphasis on the Greek contribution to the moral and political ideas of the Western world.
 [TCCN: PHIL 2316.]